commontoolsinc/labs/scripts/dummy_data/README.md

 - Parallelize multi-generation
 - Allow pinning a not-most-recent version (perhaps via an interactive UI?)
 - What happens if you add the multi modifier on a value type that is already in multi-mode?
 Does it work?
-- Add a `join` modifier that combines a multi-mode back together in one prompt
+- Add a `join` modifier that combines a multi-mode back together in one prompt by concatenating.
+Perhaps with options about whether to output the name too
+- Rename `multi` modifier to be `split`?